jeapostrophe/reach-examples/cmd-and-web/readme.md

 ## Limitations

 1. The command-line version runs on Algorand or Ethereum.
-1. The webpage version only runs on Algorand TestNet.
+1. The webpage version runs on Algorand TestNet only.

 ## Installation